Why Do You Need To Have A Veterinarian Come To Your Farm at least once a year?

 - I want my donkeys and horses to have a great life.
 Vet care is imperative to their health.
 My vet gives each of my donkeys and horses a wellness check once a year.
 Our vet has history needed on file to care for each of our eight equine.

-- Having a wellness check and shots as needed tetanus and westnile at a minimum (depends on your exposure from other equine what shots are needed) saves me money.
+- Having a wellness check and shots as needed EWT-WNV and rabies as a minimum (depends on your exposure from other equine) what shots are needed.

 - The vet will notice things we can do to save money down the road.